Joe Haldeman is an American Science Fiction

 - The Hemingway Hoax (winner of the Hugo Award)

-- Planet of Judgement (a Star Trek novel)
+- Planet of Judgement and World Without End (two Star Trek novelsnote )

 - The Worlds Trilogy (Worlds, Worlds Apart, and Worlds Enough and Time)